Written by Editorial Team

 A nice, long hot shower could be any pregnant woman’s bet of relief.
-A hot bath refreshes the body and mind, and eases those pains and aches pregnancy brings about.
-Who would not want that extra steam in the shower or a some more minutes in the hot tub when you are dealing with so much, but are hot tubs and long, hot showers safe during pregnancy.
-Well, not really, and let us understand what is actually meant by ‘hot’ here.
+A hot bath refreshes the body and mind and eases those pains and aches pregnancy brings.
+But how safe is hot showers and hot tubs during pregnancy?
+This article helps us to understand it better.

-Taking a hot shower during pregnancy can be considerably safe provided you do not let your body get overheated.
+During pregnancy, taking a hot shower can be safe provided you do not let your body get overheated.
 Though warm baths are recommended during pregnancy, some women may not find ‘warm’ warm enough to soothe and relax them.
 It is best to be somewhat cautious about taking a long, hot shower as overheating during pregnancy has been related to causing birth defects in the unborn baby during the first trimester.

 Very hot water could also make you feel dizzy, faint, or simply burn your skin.
-This can in turn cause complications during the pregnancy.
+This, in turn, can cause complications during the pregnancy.

 Though hot showers and hot baths are considered safer than hot tubs, it is best to exercise some caution at such a delicate phase of your life.

 Hence, your comfort should be the key when you are taking a hot bath during pregnancy, and you should feel relaxed and happy.
-However, if you are feeling guilty of taking hot bath earlier in your pregnancy, do not be – chances are that you stepped out before it could cause any harm to the baby.
+However, if you are feeling guilty about taking a hot bath earlier in your pregnancy, do not be – the chances are that you stepped out before it could cause any harm to the baby.
 Try to soak in cool water pools, and drink a lot of liquids to keep yourself from dehydration.

 There are chances, yes.
 If you do this in the first trimester, chances are very high.
 Towards the end of pregnancy can cause preterm labor.

 No, not always.
 If it is just a quick shower, it’s safe.
 Avoid long hot showers.